Neverwinter Nights (1991 video game)

-Neverwinter Nights was the first multiplayer online role-playing game to display graphics, and ran from 1991 to 1997 on AOL.
+Neverwinter Nights is a discontinued early graphical massively multiplayer online role-playing game, which ran from 1991 to 1997 on AOL.

 Gameplay

 Neverwinter Nights was developed with gameplay similar to previous games in the Gold Box series.
-Players begin by creating a character.
-After creating the character, gameplay takes place on a screen that displays text interactions, the names and current status of one's party of characters, and a window which displays images of geography marked with various pictures of characters or events.
-When combat occurs, gameplay switches to full-screen combat mode, in which a player's characters and enemies are represented by icons which move around in the course of battle.
+Players began by creating a character.
+After creating the character, gameplay took place on a screen that displayed text interactions, the names and current status of one's party of characters, and a window which displayed images of geography marked with various pictures of characters or events.
+When combat occurred, gameplay switched to full-screen combat mode, in which a player's characters and enemies were represented by icons which moved around in the course of battle.